-Q: What Makes You Qualified To Host a Talk Show?
+Q: What Makes You Qualified To Host a Podcast?

-Honestly, I am just a guy with a lot of interests and opinions who has been told that I have an interesting way of looking at and talking about things.
-I have been described (by people that I pay) that I, “Know a lot about a little and a little about a lot”.
+I’ve been told that I have a unique way of looking at things, interpreting them and talking about it.
+I have also been described as someone who, “knows a lot about a little, and a little about a lot.”

 If you like what you hear, great.
-If you don’t, you can shut off the show and go back to coloring because you are probably too stupid to understand what I’m talking about anyway.”
+If you don’t, feel free to shut off the show and go back to finger-painting.”

 Q: Do You Swear On The Show?